Toyunda/toyunda/README.txt

 	-QToyunda Plugins are the fonctional part of the project

+	-qtoyunda-cmd a command line tool to have more advanced acces to option, see ./qtoyunda-cmd --help

 2 - QToyunda lib

 	qtoyunda-lib directory contains a pseudo library QToyunda, with a helper class QToyunda